Footfall: Plot

 After their initial assault, the Fithp land ground forces in the center of North America, primarily in and around Kansas.
 They initially repel attacks with orbital lasers and kinetic energy weapons, but a combined Soviet and US nuclear attack wipes out their beachhead.
 The Fithp, who are familiar with nuclear weapons, but prefer to use cleaner ones, are shocked by what they consider the barbarity of humans' willingness to "sow radioactive fire on their own croplands".
 The Fithp respond to the defeat of their invasion by dropping a large asteroid into the Indian Ocean, whose impact results in environmental damage on a global scale, particularly the almost total destruction of India.
 The Fithp then invade southern Africa, successfully subjugating most of its people.
 On numerous occasions, the Fithp are assisted by human leaders seeking to keep their power over the masses.

-The US secretly builds a large, heavily armed spacecraft in Washington state that is propelled by nuclear bombs, a real concept known as Project Orion.
+The US secretly builds a large, heavily armed spacecraft in Bellingham, Washington state that is propelled by nuclear bombs, a real concept known as Project Orion.
 The ship is named after the Biblical archangel Michael, who cast Lucifer out of Heaven.
 When there is a security leak, Michael launches prematurely and battles through small enemy "digit" ships, aided by one-man gunships and larger space shuttles carried aboard Michael and released as needed.
 Though seriously damaged, Michael pursues the alien mothership.
 One of the shuttles rams the Fithp ship, damaging it badly enough that it cannot escape Michael.

 On Earth, US President David Coffey receives an offer of conditional surrender from the Fithp.
 Coffey is willing to let the Fithp withdraw into space and is reluctant to destroy their technology and cargo of females and children.
 He is opposed by his advisors, who feel that by allowing the Fithp to escape and regroup, he risks the whole of humanity.
 When Coffey seemingly folds under the pressure, National Security Adviser Admiral Carrell stages a bloodless coup d'état, circumventing the President and rejecting the aliens' proposal.
 An act of sabotage by the humans aboard the alien vessel disables the Fithp engines, allowing Michael to inflict heavy damage, which forces the Fithp to accept humanity as the stronger species and surrender themselves to become part of the human "herd".
 In the final scene, the Fithp leader lies on his back and allows the former captive Dawson to place his foot on his chest, which is the formal Fithp gesture of surrender.